Volunteer on a ‘big 5’ safari reserve

 In brief

 Safari reserves generally require a “look don’t touch” attitude towards wildlife.
-But as a volunteer at Phinda, you’ll get the chance to discover the other side of this excitement and challenging world – and experience life behind the scenes on a world-famous safari reserve.
+But as a volunteer at Phinda, you’ll get the chance to discover the other side of this exciting and challenging world – and experience life behind-the-scenes on a world-famous safari reserve.

-You’ll have to be ready to roll up your sleeves and get your hands dirty as you track lions, cheetah, rhino, elephants, antelope and other species through the bush, recording their movements and behaviour.
-You’ll also have the chance to work hands-on with some of Africa’s most iconic species.
+You’ll have to be ready to roll up your sleeves and get your hands dirty as you track lions, cheetahs, rhinos, elephants, and many other species through the bush.
+You will be helping manage Phinda’s thriving populations by recording their movements and behaviours, all while having countless opportunities to observe and work hands-on with some of Africa’s most iconic species.

 The dangers facing Africa’s animals

-Today, South Africa’s wildlife face threats from all directions.
+Today, South Africa’s wildlife faces threats from all directions.
 A growing population means there are fewer natural resources such as water and habitat to go around.
-Meanwhile poachers continue to kill, injure and orphan thousands of animals a year, adding to those killed by legal hunting.
+Meanwhile, poachers continue to kill, injure, and orphan thousands of animals a year, adding to those killed by legal hunting.

-As if that wasn’t enough, the impacts of climate change are being felt in many remote locations across southern Africa, as rivers which once provided a vital lifeline to wildlife, are reduced to little more than a stream.
+The impacts of climate change are also being felt in many remote locations across southern Africa, as rivers which once provided a vital lifeline to wildlife, are reduced to little more than a stream.

 Phinda is also involved in the WWF Black Rhino Range Expansion Project, meaning you can have the unique opportunity to monitor black rhino in the wild.

-Typically, Phinda is home to between one and four volunteers at a time which means you’ll be fully involved with all the day-to-day activities of the reserve.
+Typically, Phinda is home to up to five volunteers in a camp, which means you’ll be fully involved with all the day-to-day activities of the reserve.

 How you can help